UND.com Features On McLaughlin

 Jim McLaughlin, the only person to coach both a women's and a men's volleyball team to NCAA titles and a former women's volleyball national coach of the year at the University of Washington, was named head volleyball coach at the University of Notre Dame January 17, 2015.

-He enters his third season under the Golden Dome in 2017 with a career record of 608-243 (.714).
-The Irish made a vast improvement in their second season under McLaughlin, posting a record of 22-10 after combining for 13 wins in the two previous seasons.
+The Irish made a vast improvement in their second season under McLaughlin in 2016, posting a record of 22-10 after combining for 13 wins in the two previous seasons.
 Notre Dame finished with a record of 13-7 in conference play, marking the most ACC victories in a season in program history.
 Of the team's 22 victories, 16 came in straight-set fashion.

 In his first season at Notre Dame in 2015, he helped mentor a pair of standout performers in Second Team All-Atlantic Coast Conference product Sam Fry and ACC All-Freshman Team member Meg Morningstar.